aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document/_index.md

 ### Moving to a Section

-If you are working with a document that contains multiple sections, you can move to a desired section using [DocumentBuilder.moveToSection](http://www.aspose.com/api/java/words/com.aspose.words/classes/documentbuilder/methods/moveToSection\(int\)/).
+If you are working with a document that contains several sections, you can move to a desired section using [DocumentBuilder.moveToSection](http://www.aspose.com/api/java/words/com.aspose.words/classes/documentbuilder/methods/moveToSection\(int\)/).
 This method moves the cursor to the beginning of a specified section and accepts the index of the required section.
 When the section index is greater than or equal to 0, it specifies an index from the beginning of the document with 0 being the first section.
 When the section index is less than 0, it specifies an index from the end of the document with -1 being the last section.
-The below code example shows how to move a cursor position to the specified section.
+The below code example demonstrates how to move a cursor position to the specified section.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Java/blob/master/Examples/src/main/resources/com/aspose/words/examples/programming_documents/document/DocumentBuilderMoveToSection/DocumentBuilder.doc).

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderMoveToSection-1.java" >}}